 Today, the magnificent Mercedes-Benz Museum building outside the main factory gates in Stuttgart-Unterturkheim provides a stunning 16,500sqm of state-of-the-art exhibition space.
 This international award-winning Mercedes-Benz Museum to automotive attainment and quality will now host the new Bonhams Mercedes-Benz Sale.

-Worldwide consignments are anticipated and this Sale will celebrate the Mercedes-Benz marque's unrivaled entire history as one of the world's most forward-thinking motor car manufacturers.
+Worldwide consignments are anticipated and this Sale will celebrate the Mercedes-Benz marque's unrivalled entire history as one of the world's most forward-thinking motor car manufacturers.
 This world-class Sale will also celebrate the great German marque's strong relationship with Bonhams – the international motor car and fine art auctioneer.

 The Bonhams motoring team has enjoyed excellent relations with Mercedes-Benz since the early 1990s.
 This affiliation was reinforced last summer when the two teams collaborated closely prior to the successful sale of the 1954 ex-Juan Manuel Fangio Mercedes-Benz W196.
-This 2.5-liter straight-8 engined Grand Prix car was marketed by Bonhams to secure the World record auction price for any motor car of £19.6m Sterling (€23,600,000 – US $30,180,000).
+This 2.5-litre straight-8 engined Grand Prix car was marketed by Bonhams to secure the World record auction price for any motor car of £19.6m Sterling (€23,600,000 – US $30,180,000).

 James Knight, group director of the Bonhams Motoring Department, said: "Following the great partnership that was formed between these two well-known brands when Bonhams so successfully sold the Mercedes-Benz W196 last year, it seemed a natural progression for us to work together once again to conduct a unique, single-marque auction at Mercedes-Benz's museum in 2014.